Ghost7926/AppleCIDR/README.md

 # AppleCIDR
-This will parse a scope file containing IP ranges, CIDR notations, and domains and output them as a list of individual IP addresses and domains.
+Parses a scope file containing IP ranges, CIDR notations, and domains and output them as a list of individual IP addresses and domains.
 This helps with compatibility for tools that require IPs in a straightforward format for ingestion rather than ranges.

 ## Usage
 ```